jcleung5549/CNTT/doc/ref_model/chapters/chapter03.rst

 Redfish model needs to be implemented for a specific manageability domain is left to other standards bodies.
 Redfish had defined a
 JSON syntax for the prescription call a Redfish Profile and implemented an application which reads the Redfish Profile and tests for conformance of an implementation `Interop Validator <https://github.com/DMTF/Redfish-Interop-Validator>`__ .
 The Redfish Profile mechanism is being utilized by the Open Compute Project and Open Process Automation Forum.
-The ODIM project has proposed a Redfish Profile.
+The ODIM project has a Redfish Profile.

 Redfish fulfills the following requirements stated in the above HW Infrastructure Manager section: